esfoobar/pets-api/curriculum/docs.md

     - Add the 201 to the response
     - Resend the request on Postman

-### 2.3 GET individual pet and practicing HATEOAS
+#### 2.3 A Real CRUD
-    - Build a GET id pet endpoint
+- Build a GET individual pet endpoint

-#### 2.3 Returning JSON
+- Add location to all pets (HATEOAS)
-- Add jsonify to functions
+- Implement PUT, DELETE on pets

 ### Section 3 - Using Flask-Restful